Handbook of Business Procedures

 20.4.2.
 RECORDS INVENTORY

-A records inventory lists all the records in the department and provides specific details about how records are managed.
+Departments at The University of Texas at Austin are required to preserve and protect all records maintained within the department or which are created or stored on behalf of the department by a private contractor.
+A records inventory lists all the records for which the department is responsible and provides specific details about how records are managed.
 The records inventory is the primary document of a records management plan and may be developed in the form of a spreadsheet, database, or other format.
 For more information, refer to 20.4.3.
 Records Management Plan.

 The departmental records management contact (DRMC) takes the following steps to conduct or oversee the inventory of departmental records created, used, and retained in the department.